 - Something I learned when I was trying to find “instant maturity” — a good bag.
 Think of two women your age, wearing totally age-neutral outfits, like a tunic shirt, jeans, and boots.
 One is holding a bright Harajuku Lovers bag with cartoonish children splashed all over as a pattern, and the other woman is holding a well-structured Coach bag.
 Who would you think is the older of the two?

 - Some people forget about this: HAIR.
 All one length and down to your waist is so fifth grade.
 Get a flattering, versatile cut.
-And no excessive teasing or purposefully keeping it over your entire face like some emo scene kid.posted about 6 years ago
+And no excessive teasing or purposefully keeping it over your entire face like some emo scene kid.posted over 6 years ago

 i went through this fashion conundrum when i was 18. i changed my style by not wearing any more graphic tees—they are definitely juvenile. i also tried not to wear hoodies— zip ups or pull overs. i got better fitted jeans and tops with more intricate detailing.